Free Erie County Public Records Lookup (Search Anyone)

 Phone: 419.627.7746

-Office hours are Monday through Friday, from 8 a.m. to 4 p.m.
+Office Hours: Monday through Friday, from 8 a.m. to 4 p.m.

 Another way to look up property records is by running a search of documents maintained by the Erie County Recorder.
 This office archives all land records for the county and makes them easily accessible to the public through the Self-Service Search Tool.21